Federal Constitutional Court: Appointment of judges

 The court's judges are elected by the Bundestag (the German parliament) and the Bundesrat (a legislative body that represents the sixteen state governments on the federal level).
 According to the Basic Law, each of these bodies selects four members of each senate.
-The election of a judge requires a two-thirds vote (but this supermajority requirement is not constitutionally mandated by the Basic Law, only by normal law).
+The election of a judge requires a two-thirds vote.
 The selection of the chairperson of each senate alternates between Bundestag and Bundesrat and also requires a two-thirds vote.

-Up until 2015, the Bundestag delegated this task to a special committee (Richterwahlausschuss, judges election committee), consisting of a small number of Bundestag members.
+Up until 2015, the Bundestag delegated this task to a special committee (Richterwahlausschuss, judges' election committee), consisting of a small number of Bundestag members.
 This procedure had caused some constitutional concern and was considered to be unconstitutional by many scholars.
-In 2015, the Bundesverfassungsgerichtsgesetz (law code of the Federal Constitutional Court) was changed in this respect.
+In 2015, the Bundesverfassungsgerichtsgesetz (Federal Constitutional Court Act) was changed in this respect.
 In this new system, it is the Bundestag itself that elects judges to the court, and this by secret ballot in the plenum.
 To be selected, candidates must get a two-thirds majority of those present at the vote, and provided that the number of votes in favor constitutes an absolute majority of the total membership of the Bundestag, including those not present at the vote.
-The Richterwahlausschuss only retains the power to nominate candidates.
+The Richterwahlausschuss retains the power to nominate candidates.
 This new procedure was applied for the first time in September 2017, when Josef Christ was elected to the first senate as the successor of Wilhelm Schluckebier.

 In the Bundesrat, a chamber in which the governments of the sixteen German states are represented (each state has 3 to 6 votes depending on its population, which it has to cast en bloc), a candidate currently needs at least 46 of 69 possible votes.

+If a vacancy is not filled within two months, the court may nominate a replacement itself at the request of the highest-ranking official of the responsible body – either the oldest member of the Richterwahlausschuss or the president of the Bundesrat.

 The judges are in principle elected for a 12-year term, though they must retire upon reaching the age of 68 regardless of how much of the 12 years they have served.
 Re-election is not possible.
 A judge must be at least 40 years old and must be a well-trained jurist.
 Three out of eight members of each senate have served as a judge on one of the federal courts.
 Of the other five members of each senate, most judges previously served as academic jurists at a university, as public servants or as a lawyer.
 After ending their term, most judges withdraw themselves from public life.
 However, there are some prominent exceptions, most notably Roman Herzog, who was elected President of Germany in 1994, shortly before the end of his term as president of the court.